Get insider access

 Volume N/A

-These headphones come with a simple pouch that will shield the headphones from minor scratches while they're in your bag.
+They come with a simple pouch that'll shield the headphones from minor scratches while they're in your bag.
 Unfortunately, it doesn't protect them against impacts, drops, or water damage.

 8.5